Emmy-data/Hydroficient-IoT-Cyber-Defense/Secure-MQTT-Pipeline/readme.md

 python3 generate_certs.py
 ```

-### 2. Configure Mosquitto Broker to Use Certificates
-Put [mosquitto-tls.conf](mosquitto_tls.conf) file in directory.
-This file will tell mosquitto broker to use port 8883 (TLS) and which certificates and paths to use.

-### 3. Upgrade subscriber.py and publisher.py to use TLS
+### 2. Upgrade subscriber.py and publisher.py files to use TLS encryption
 Change this line to connect over port 8883 (MQTTS) instead of 1883.
 ```
 mqttc.connect("localhost", 8883)